GuanLab/Cell-Linage-Reconstruction/README.md

 ```
 python train.py [INPUTPATH]
 ```
-the `[INPUTPATH]` indeicates the directory for the input recordings.
+`[INPUTPATH]` is the path of directory containing all the input recordings.

 This program will generate a file `prediction.txt` and a new folder `./output/`.

-*`prediction.txt` : a data table containing two columns.
+* `prediction.txt` : a data table containing two columns.
 The first column `dreamID` is the tree id.
 The second column `nw` is the recomstructed tree in Newick format.
 * `./output/`: the reconstructed trees in Newich format.